kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-The type of the `emailForm` property is `ControlGroup`, which quite literally is a group of `Control`s.

 ### `Control` and `ngControl`

 `Control`, is an Angular class, and we can map instances of that class to form fields.
-Without `Control`s, we can't have validations and communication between the HTML form and the component class essentially (unless we use `ngModel`, of course).
+Without `Control`s, we can't have validations or communication between the HTML form and the component class essentially (unless we use `ngModel`, of course).

-So since with model-driven forms we specify the form configuration upfront, we need to specify controls that the form will be mapped to.
-We need to do that inside the form configuration object which we are passing into the `this.builder.group()` inside our constructor.

 {% highlight javascript %}